Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Abstract

 \section{Abstract}

-In this paper we give a characterization of atomic decompositions, Banach frames, $X_d$-Riesz bases, $X_d$-frames, $X_d$-Bessel sequences, sequences satisfying the lower $X_d$-frame condition, duals of $X_d$-frames and synthesis pseudo-duals, based on an operator acting on the canonical basis of a sequence space.
-We also consider necessary and sufficient conditions for operators to preserve the sequence type of the listed concepts.
-Further, we discuss relationships between expansions in $X$ and $X^*$.
-Finally, we apply some of the results to problems in Hilbert frame theory.
+In this paper we consider series expansions via a frame and a non-frame and the possibilities for interchange of the two sequences, both in the Hilbert and Banach space setting.
+First we give a characterization of frame-related concepts in Banach spaces (atomic decompositions, Banach frames, $X_d$-Riesz bases, $X_d$-frames, $X_d$-Bessel sequences, and sequences satisfying the lower $X_d$-frame condition).
+We also determine necessary and sufficient conditions for operators to preserve the type of the concepts listed above.
+Then we discuss differences and relationships between expansions in a Banach space and its dual space when interchanging the involved sequences.
+Finally, we apply some of the results to answer problems in Hilbert frame theory.
+We show that interchanging a frame and a non-Bessel sequence in series expansions is not always possible (leading to differentiation of analysis- and synthesis-pseudo-duals of a frame) and determine an appropriate subspace where interchange can be done.
+We characterize all the synthesis-pseudo-duals of a frame and determine a class of frames whose synthesis-pseudo-duals (resp. analysis-pseudo-duals) are necessarily frames.
+We also investigate connections between the lower frame condition and series expansions.
+Examples are given to illustrate statements in the paper and to show the optimality of some results.